 Voice Elements is a software tool that brings telephony to the wider development community of Microsoft .NET.
 Our tool enables .NET developers to develop IVRs, conference bridges, dialers, call centers, gateways or any telephony application.
 Supporting all .NET languages, such as VB.NET and C#, Voice Elements includes pre-made voice application modules, sample code tutorials, and reporting features such as call monitoring and logging.

 The standard Voice Elements toolkit opens up the .NET architecture for telephony.
 A typical Visual Studio developer can easily learn the Voice Elements classes and create voice applications.
-Connection to all of the voice resources that a .NET application requires can be accomplished via our built-in SIP stack or our hosted cloud service.
+Connection to all of the voice resources that a .NET application requires can be accomplished via our Cloud Servers or at your own premise.

-How do I connect to my SIP Carrier, use this tutorial for information on how to configure Voice Elements to work with your SIP Carrier.
+You may connect to your own SIP carrier during your demo period if you wish.
+Use this tutorial, How do I connect to my SIP Carrier, for information on how to configure Voice Elements to work with your SIP Carrier.

 We’re here to help you find solutions.
 Let us know how we can lend a hand.